 Where else can your content be found?
 Do you want it to be found?
 If you’re a musician or artist, the answer will most likely remain an emphatic “yes!” in which case uploading the same content onto every available platform might be quite appealing.
 Taking the extra steps to manage the various platforms fully might be time-consuming, but gaining the redundancy of your content being available in multiple places can be a boon if your primary goal is exposure.

 At the risk of completely contradicting myself for the same reasons I mentioned in the pro’s, having your content in a single place can work against you especially if you’re in your early stages of anything – business, professional, or music artist.
 Your content is your business card.
 It may be more opportunistic therefore to consider leaving your business card everywhere (on every applicable platform) and provide links back to where you ultimately want any onlookers to end up.
 This is especially true for any budding profile.
 When you are just beginning, you will not have an audience, a client base, or a customer circle.
 Any press, then, is good press.

 Maybe your goal is to ultimately entice your audience to buy your song or product.
-If the only place they can even audition or preview your stuff is on your site, then your need for active marketing and advertising is even more critical than if you were to have your media on shareable, embeddable platforms like Youtube and Soundcloud where it can be socially spread.
+If the only place they can even audition or review your stuff is on your site, then your need for active marketing and advertising is even more critical than if you were to have your media on shareable, embeddable platforms like Youtube and Soundcloud where it can be socially spread.

-While there are admittedly more “pros” than “cons”, the weight the cons carry are extremely important.
+While there are admittedly more “pros” than “cons”, the weight the cons carry is extremely important.
 These points outlined can apply universally no matter the nature of your business.
-Hopefully you can take these considerations and make more informed decisions as you move forward with your music or business.
+Hopefully, you can take these considerations and make more informed decisions as you move forward with your business.